replicatedhq/help-center/content/guides/creating-your-application/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 ## Note

-Replicated Studio provides only a subset of the Replicated Vendor API.
-See [this link](https://github.com/replicatedhq/studio#what-it-doesnt-do) for more detail on the functionality that is available in Replicated that is incompatible with Studio.
+When running Replicated with Studio, not all YAML functionality is supported and only a subset of the full Replicated on-premise experience is available.
+For more information on what Studio doesn't do see [this link](https://github.com/replicatedhq/studio#what-it-doesnt-do).